 Endometriosis — or endo, as it's commonly known — is a condition that affects around one in 10 people assigned female at birth.
-It happens when the tissue similar to the lining of the uterus grows outside of the uterus.
-This can cause chronic pain and heavy periods, and even affect fertility.
+It happens when the tissue similar to the lining of the uterus (endometrium) grows outside the uterus.
+This can cause chronic severe pain and heavy menstrual periods, and even affect fertility.

 Unfortunately, thanks to a lack of research, many people with endometriosis go undiagnosed for years.
 Endo is an incredibly misunderstood condition, so we've put together a comprehensive explainer of the symptoms, possible causes, and treatments for endometriosis.